JetBrains/teamcity-documentation/topics/what-s-new-in-teamcity.md

 ### Launch TeamCity Backup and Clean-Up from Any Node
+{product="tc"}

 You can now [create backups](creating-backup-from-teamcity-web-ui.md) on any node with the [Handling UI actions and load balancing user requests](multinode-setup.md#Handling+UI+Actions+and+Load+Balancing+User+Requests) responsibility.

 Clean-ups can now also be scheduled from any node with this responsibility.
 However, clean-ups are always executed on main nodes.
 This task can be performed while secondary nodes perform their regular tasks.

 ## Interactive Agent Terminals

 With this update you can open remote terminals to agent machines directly from the TeamCity UI.
-These terminals allow system administrators to maintain local and cloud agents and troubleshoot issues.
+These terminals allow project administrators to maintain local and cloud agents and troubleshoot issues.

 <img src="dk-openInteractiveTerminal.gif" width="706" alt="Agent Terminal Window"/>

-With this new terminal in place, we removed the **Open SSM Terminal** action link from agent pages.
+With this new terminal in place, we removed the older **Open SSM Terminal** action link from agent pages.

 Learn more: [Install and Start TeamCity Agents](install-and-start-teamcity-agents.md#Debug+Agents+Remotely).